Romanitho/Winget-AutoUpdate/README.md

 ### Notification language
 You can easily translate toast notifications by creating your locale xml config file (and share it with us :) ).

-### Default install location
-By default, scripts and components will be placed in ProgramData location (inside a Winget-AutoUpdate folder).
-You can change this with script argument (Not Recommended).

 ### When does the script run?
 From version 1.9.0 (on new installations) WAU runs everyday at 6AM.
-You can now configure the frequency with `-UpdatesInterval` option (Daily, BiDaily, Weekly, BiWeekly or Monthly).
-You can also add `-UpdatesAtLogon` parameter to run at user logon and keep this option activated like previous versions (recommanded).
+You can now configure the frequency with `-UpdatesInterval` option (Daily, BiDaily, Weekly, BiWeekly, Monthly or Never).
+You can also add `-UpdatesAtLogon` parameter to run at user logon (recommanded).

 ### Log location
 You can find logs in install location, in logs folder.<br>